Top 7 Reasons Why You Don’t Need To Count Calories Anymore

 Albert Einstein put it eloquently, “the definition of insanity is doing the same thing over and over again and expecting different results”.
 This quote relates to counting calories as many people try and use this method over and over again in order to lose weight.
 The chances are if it didn’t work the first or second time, then it definitely isn’t working the 3rd or 4th… So we must stop using a failed strategy and can do this by educating ourselves on exactly why it doesn’t work.

 That is what we will be doing throughout this article, going through 7 of the top reasons thoroughly.
-It will indeed be a big stepping-stone in you putting an end to Band-Aid solution, and freeing yourself of the stress that comes along with it.
+It will indeed be a big stepping-stone in you putting an end to Band-Aid solution, and freeing yourself from the stress that comes along with it.

 - #1 It makes you hungrier